 I am a creative synthesizer, strong listener, and quick yet deep study.

-After graduating I decided to pursue my interest in web design, which I was not able to as an undergraduate, through the University of Washington’s certificate program in Seattle, WA.
+After graduating, I decided to pursue my interest in technology (which I was not able to while I was an undergraduate) through the University of Washington’s Multimedia Design & Production certificate program in Seattle, WA.
 I started developing websites for a few local business owners.
-This program got me interested in user experience and information organization, leading me to pursue my degree in Library and Information Science online at Drexel University’s College of Computing & Informatics.
-While earning my MSLIS, I became interested in human-computer interaction and digital libraries.
+This program got me interested in user experience and information organization, leading me to pursue my Master's degree in Library and Information Science (MSLIS) online at Drexel University’s College of Computing & Informatics.
+While earning my MSLIS, I became interested in Human-Computer Interaction (HCI) and digital libraries.
 I also volunteered at the Seattle Public Library several times a month.
-Shortly after graduating, I was encouraged by a faculty member at Drexel to apply for the PhD program.
-The summer before beginning my doctoral studies, I started working with Azuma Gallery, a modern Japanese print gallery, as a web developer.
-During my years as a PhD student, I conducted research on designing an information display to support awareness during ad hoc, collocated, interdisciplinary, and emergency medical teamwork in the trauma resuscitation domain.
-In my last year, I taught Human-Computer Interaction and Web Design at the undergraduate and graduate levels.
+Shortly after graduating, I was encouraged by a faculty member at Drexel to apply for the PhD program in Information Studies.
+The summer before beginning my doctoral studies, I started working with Azuma Gallery, a modern Japanese print gallery, as a web master.
+During my years as a PhD student at Drexel, I conducted research on designing an information display to support awareness during ad hoc, collocated, interdisciplinary, and emergency medical teamwork in the trauma resuscitation domain.
+In my last year, I taught Human-Computer Interaction and Web Development at the undergraduate and graduate levels.

-Although my current research and previous PhD research are very different from my undergraduate studies, the Japanese culture and aesthetics continue to influence my sense of design and choice of leisure activities.
+Although my current work and previous PhD research are very different from my undergraduate studies, the Japanese culture and aesthetics continue to influence my sense of design and choice of leisure activities.
 I am a fan of Japanese animation (anime) and animated films, particularly psychological thrillers, fantasy, and action.
 A few of my favorites anime are Mushishi, Death Note, Monster, and Full Metal Alchemist.
-As for animated films I enjoyed Spirited Away, Tekkonkinkreet, and Paprika.
-My husband and I have four chinchillas: Little Miss Muffin, Mr. Bobo Snuggles, Mr. Nugget, and My Little Mochi.
-Other things I like to do in my spare time include watching sci-fi movies/series, snapping photos, cooking, and knitting.
+As for animated films, I enjoyed Spirited Away, Tekkonkinkreet, and Paprika.
+My husband and I have four fur babies (crazy chinchillas): Little Miss Muffin, Mr. Bobo Snuggles, Mr. Nugget, and My Little Mochi.
+I love watching sci-fi movies/series like Fringe, Black Mirror, Battlestar Galactica, and Lost in Space.
+Other things I like to do in my spare time include reading self-improvement and management books, meditating, becoming minimalist, snapping photos, cooking, and knitting.